luqizheng/-vue3-mermaid/README.md

+# summary
+This project base on https://github.com/robin1liu/vue-mermaid

+# improve
+1.  use random function on window instead of mermaidClick for node click.
+2.  use mermaid.memaidApi instead of meraid.init which deprecated by mermaid office site.

 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.